maxtkc/mvths-wiki/docs/018-resistors-and-leds.rst

 #.
 Subtract the voltage drop of the LED from the circuit to get the exact voltage across the resistor.
 #.
 Use Ohm’s law to determine the correct resistor value for the target current you are trying to achieve in the circuit.
 #.
-Complete the following table in your notebook rounding to the nearest whole number.
+Complete the following table in your notebook rounding to the nearest whole number and again selecting the closest resistor value from the table in the previous lesson.
 NOTE: The circuit must supply enough voltage to drive the LED forward.
 If it does not, indicate that in your notebook.

 .. list-table:: Resistor Selection
    :widths: 25 25 50 50